 Areas of risk - our properties

-We have also implemented a Safeguarding Policy and Procedure with appropriate Safeguarding training for relevant employees.
+- We have a Safeguarding Policy and Procedure and provide appropriate safeguarding training for relevant employees.

 Areas of risk - our supply chain

-Hastoe has a Procurement Policy and Procedure and maintains a preferred supplier list.
-We conduct due diligence checks on all our suppliers before allowing them to become a preferred supplier.
+- We conduct due diligence checks on all our suppliers before allowing them to become an approved supplier.